George G. Rockwood: Photography studio

 He took up photography in St. Louis in 1853 and in 1858 produced the first carte de visite made in the United States.
 His first subject was Baron Rothschild.
-Mrs. August Belmont was the first woman of whom he made a vignette carte de visite.
+August Belmont was the first woman of whom he made a vignette carte de visite.
 He was an inventor as well as a photographer and made many improvements in the tools of his trade.

 Rockwood moved to New York City in 1857 and went into partnership with his brother, Colonel Elihu R. Rockwood.
 The studio in which Rockwood and his brother came to be best known was in the Roosevelt Building at Broadway and 13 Street.
 It was in this studio that the Rockwoods met, photographed and made friends with so many of the famous men and women of their time.
 During the Civil War, Rockwood's brother Elihu enlisted, and George worked as a war photographer, working out of a mobile field van.
 His brother achieved the rank of colonel while serving with the 10th Regiment Massachusetts Volunteer Infantry.

 Elihu Rockwood's army friends were frequent visitors at the Rockwood studio, and George Rockwood got to know them well.
 He was fond of relating his talks with Major Anderson, General Dix, and others who had taken part in the war.
 He knew Horace Greeley well and made several photographs of him, both in the studio and in the woods near Chappaqua where Greeley posed, axe in hand.
 For a short period of time in 1865 Rockwood's studio employed photographer William Kurtz, prior to his pioneering work with halftone printing.